Majors for Aspiring Nutritionists

 - Molecular toxicology

-Membership in the ADA offers continuing education opportunities for registered nutritionists to maintain an active certification.
-Other benefits include access to research studies, travel discounts, networking with other professionals and career information.
-The organization also invests in the future of the profession by offering student members scholarships between $500 and $3,000 annually.
+Additionally, membership in the Academy of Nutrition and Dietetics offers continuing education opportunities for registered nutritionists to maintain active certification.
+Other benefits include access to research studies, education discounts, professional networking, and career information.
+The organization also invests in the future of the profession by offering student members scholarships between $500 and $10,000 annually.

-Nutritionists fill vital roles in private industry and public service.
-Nutritionists may find careers in research, education, public health and consultation services.
-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for nutritionists and dietitians as of May 2013 was $56,300.
-The BLS anticipates the employment rate for dietitians and nutritionists to grow 21% between 2012 and 2022, and those with advanced education and certification may find themselves with the most desirable qualifications.
+Nutritionists advise individuals and groups on ways that food and nutrition can support general health and manage disease.
+They may find jobs in research, education, public health, and consultation services.
+Specific job duties vary, but they can include counseling patients on eating habits, designing meal plans for individuals and groups, giving seminars on diet and disease management, and conducting nutrition-related research.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for nutritionists and dietitians, as of May 2016, was $59,670.
+The BLS anticipates the employment rate for dietitians and nutritionists to grow 16% from 2014 to 2024, and those with advanced education and certification may find themselves with the most desirable qualifications.